Wow – where do I start? I guess at…..

 I have learnt much more about how I have ‘used’ illness.’
 As I’ve said, on a subconscious level, I used it to ‘get out of’ things/occasions that I really wanted no part of.
 Instead of realising this in the beginning and communicating, I have in the past, created an illness – maybe a cold, or even an accident ‘to prevent me’ from having to do something.
 The illness/accident has been used as an ‘acceptable’ excuse when I haven’t been able to find a way to say ‘no – I’d prefer not to do……!’

 We are all different – and with a willingness to be aware, each of our journeys can find a way of teaching us what we need to know.
-Much learning will come from relationships and I can now actually say that I was blessed to wind up with Chronic Lymphatic Leukemia some 25 years ago, when one of my major relationships did not work out.
+Much learning will come from relationships and I can now actually say that I was blessed to wind up with Chronic Lymphatic Leukemia many years ago, when one of my major relationships did not work out.
 I actually worked with John Harrison around this time, and my main memory now of our conversation was about giving up smoking – no judgment involved on his part for me smoking – and not about the Leukemia.

 I remember he said ‘To always remember to replace the need for smoking with something else that was beneficial before I gave up the habit.’
 Thinking back now, I think he said the Leukemia would ‘go’ when I didn’t ‘need it anymore!!’
 Which, of course, it did – though back then, when he said that, it made no sense to me whatsoever!
 My wonderful G.P. now says that she can see no reason why the Leukemia has disappeared totally, considering that I’ve never had any medical help other than the monitoring of blood tests over the years.
 So as John said, I’ve worked out I no longer ‘need it!!!’
 Yeh!!!